-Generally speaking, investing in a guaranteed lifetime annuity may help boost your Age Pension today and help to protect your retirement income from share-market downturns in the future.
+Generally speaking, investing in a lifetime annuity may help boost your Age Pension today and help to protect your retirement income from share-market downturns in the future.

 Under government legislation, for certain lifetime income streams purchased on or after 1 July 2019, including any lifetime annuity purchased now:

 - only 60 per cent of the purchase price of the lifetime income stream until the age of 84, and subject to a minimum of five years, is included under the assets test; and

 - only 30 per cent of the purchase price thereafter.